frame-lang/frame_transpiler/README.md

-# Frame Language Transpiler v0.11.6
+# Frame Language Transpiler v0.11.7

 This project contains the code for building the Frame Language Transpiler - the **Framepiler**.
 The Framepiler is written in Rust and transpiles Frame specification documents into Python (with more languages to come) as well as UML Statechart diagrams.

-## Frame v0.11.6

-Frame v0.11.6 has focused on stability, error handling and bug fixing.
-For details, see the [Release Notes](https://github.com/frame-lang/frame_transpiler/releases).

 ## Explore Frame